Let’s face it – tax is super boring!

 Residency status

-Most international students will be treated differently to US citizens when it comes to tax in America.
+Most international students will be treated differently from U.S. citizens when it comes to tax in America.

 Withholding Agent